From: reyesy21

 Date: 03-24-2006, 09:18 AM (24 of 24)

 Hi...thanks for the info.
 I was aware of Joanns doing that.
 I tend to prefer eBay on certain things only because I have 2 crushed nerves in my back and also MS and it is just easier for me to use the internet.
 But you can be assured that when Joanns has a great sale with a great coupons..such as this weekend...I will be there!!!!
-LOL
+LOL Have a great day everyone!
+If I had known that grandchildren were so much fun, I would have had them first!!

 User: Mariellen

-Member since: 02-16-2006
+Member since: 02-16-2006 Total posts: 58 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18454.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18454.html